BUTSpeechFIT/ASR-hybrid-decoding/README.md

 Theory:

-Brief description of the hybrid decoding system can be found in a paper: http://www.fit.vutbr.cz/research/groups/speech/publi/2018/egorova_icassp2018_0005919.pdf and generally follows an approach in an earlier papar: http://www.fit.vutbr.cz/research/groups/speech/publi/2008/szoke_sigir2008.pdf
+Brief description of the hybrid decoding system can be found in a paper: http://www.fit.vutbr.cz/research/groups/speech/publi/2018/egorova_icassp2018_0005919.pdf and generally follows an approach in an earlier paper: http://www.fit.vutbr.cz/research/groups/speech/publi/2008/szoke_sigir2008.pdf

 Requirements: